Daniel (Dan) Hickmott

 In this talk, I explained three projects that I had been involved in that had investigated the teaching of computational thinking and coding alongside Mathematics.

-Creating Virtual Worlds Workshop Pitch Video
+Creating Virtual Worlds Workshop Pitch Video (Watch on YouTube)

 A winning entry in the University of Newcastle's Centre for 21st Century Humanities startup competition in 2018